wilsonmar/wilsonmar.github.io/_posts/2022-01-06-elixir-lang.md

 ### BEAM Performance

-Erlang uses an alternative to XML, JSON, etc. by using <strong>zlib compression</strong> (<tt>:erlang.term_to_binary</tt> and <tt>:erlang.binary_to_term</tt>) to serialie data to binary before sending it over the wire or saving it in files, which may be vulnerable to "binary zip bombs" which can consume more memory than the app has.
+<a target="_blank" href="https://www.griffinbyatt.com/post/analysis-plug-security-vulns">According to Griffin Byatt</a>, Erlang uses an alternative to XML, JSON, etc. by using <strong>zlib compression</strong> (<tt>:erlang.term_to_binary</tt> and <tt>:erlang.binary_to_term</tt>) to serialie data to binary before sending it over the wire or saving it in files, which may be vulnerable to "binary zip bombs" which can consume more memory than the app has.
 So vigilence is necessary.

 See https://www.toptal.com/back-end/server-side-io-performance-node-php-java-go